 Protecting Your Finances While Putting Your Kids First

+“What can I do to support my children financially, while protecting my financial interests as well?”
 Your life is going to change dramatically after your divorce is final, and not just in terms of your living arrangement.
 Your financial standing is likely to shift as the expenses you once shared with your spouse now double.

 For most families, child support is initially viewed as a burden – something one has to fight for or against in order to preserve financial security.
 At Weinberg, Kaplan & Smith, P.A., we believe our clients can walk away from these situations with a favorable outlook if the children are put first in every decision.